June 2022 - By Ronald Poort, Executive Vice President, DSV

-Ronald Poort is the Chief Commercial Officer of DSV’s Solutions division, leading the strategic development for the +500 warehouse facilities across the DSV network.
-Ronald has over 35 years of supply chain experience and has been with DSV since 2007.
+Ronald Poort is the Chief Commercial Officer of DSV’s Solutions division, leading the strategic development for the 7.5 million square meters of warehousing across the DSV network.
+Ronald has over 30 years of supply chain experience and has been with DSV for 16 years.

 Despite the increased need for flexibility and fast-changing markets, the demand for warehouse automation is on the rise